jackfranklin/javascriptplayground.com/_posts/2017-01-04-npm-flowjs-javascript.md

 What's even nicer about Flow is that once you've annotated a function with types, Flow can spot when you then use that function wrong in other places in your codebase.

 Let's say in 6 months time you're using the `sum` function that we wrote earlier and you forget that you have to pass an array of numbers.
 Instead of `sum([1, 2, 3])` you call `sum(1, 2, 3)`.
-An easy mistake to make but it will have you digging in the command line for an error, or digging into the source code to see what `sum` expects.
+An easy mistake to make but it will have you digging in the browser console or digging into the source code to see what `sum` expects.
 With Flow checking our code though, we get a much nicer errror:

 ```
 8: sum(1, 2, 3)